CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 ## Expression with sections

-An assembler can calculate difference between symbols which present in one of three sections: globaldata (rodata) section, code section and GOT (Global Offset Table) section.
+The assembler can calculate difference between symbols which present in one of three sections: globaldata (rodata) section, code section and GOT (Global Offset Table) section.
 For example, an expression `.-globaldata1` (if globaldata is defined in global data section) calculates distance between current position and `globaldata1` place.